Resources

 If you live in areas with little to no frost throughout the year, wildflowers can be planted and grown at any time (though we don't advise you sow seeds during the hottest time of the year).

-Thanks to arid, dry areas in this region, making sure you regularly water your wildflowers is essential.
-Drought-tolerant wildflowers will do exceptionally well in your area.
-For best results, time your planting with the rainy season of your area (most likely late fall).
+- Key Considerations: Thanks to arid, dry areas in this region, making sure you regularly water your wildflowers is essential.
+Drought-resistant seeds like Sunflowers and Lavender perform exceptionally well.

 If you're from the Midwest, you're familiar with the region's vast diversity.
 From balmy to severe, Midwestern winters vary significantly, with the region spanning five different hardiness zones.

 When to plant in your state will largely depend on when your winters begin and end.
-As a general rule, most planting in the Midwest can be done from mid-March to mid-May.
-In some areas with longer growing seasons, you have the flexibility to plant as late as mid-June.
+Generally, plant between mid-March and mid-May; areas with longer growing seasons can plant as late as mid-June.

-When to Plant Wildflowers on the West Coast (Zones 6-10)
+When to Plant Wildflowers on the West Coast & Helpful Tips:

 The West Coast's climate varies from the cool, wet regions of the Pacific Northwest to the hot, dry conditions of Southern California.
 These variations create a diverse range of environments where a multitude of wildflowers can thrive.